rafa-9/runpod-worker-oobabooga/README.md

 # oobabooga | RunPod Serverless Worker

-## NOTE: Only the Standalone version has been tested, not the Network Volume version

 This is the source code for a [RunPod](https://runpod.io?ref=w18gds2n) Serverless worker that uses [Oobabooga Text Generation]( https://github.com/oobabooga/text-generation-webui) API for